 Lua scripts as well.

-The Lua code will be executed once after all the protocol dissectors have being initialized and before reading any file.
+The Lua code will be executed once after all the protocol dissectors have been initialized and before reading any file.